MichalMalyska/personal_website/_includes/bragsheet.md

 # UofT - Teaching (2020-2023)

-* Created teaching materials and led the lectures with 0 support at the very start of the pandemic
+* Developed comprehensive educational materials and delivered engaging instruction for a range of undergraduate and graduate courses in Statistics and Machine Learning.
-* Taught a non-technical (med students) audience statistics
+* Communicated sophisticated technical topics to a non-technical audience
-* Invited to co-teach advanced ML courses alongside David Duvenaud, Murat Erdogdu, Chris Maddison
-* Offered to return to teach the Jimmy Ba Deep Learning course
-* Modernized the course curriculum adding Attention, Transformers, and diffusion models to the class
+* Modernized the CSC412 - Probablistic ML course curriculum by adding Attention, Transformers, and Diffusion models

 # Semantic Health - Machine Learning Scientist (2019-2020)

-* Joined as first (and only technical) employee - architected and built the entire ML stack setting the foundation for the company's AI capabilities
+* Joined as the first employee - architected and built the ML stack setting the foundation for the company's NLP capabilities
 * Developed Transformer-based models consistently surpassing the State-of-the-Art performance on a complex, massively multi-label dataset with significant labeling noise.
 * Successfully deployed models to production, initially through Python scripts and database uploads, later optimizing the process by transitioning to Airflow, leading to first long term customer contracts
 * Designed and implemented a diverse stack of models, spanning from basic keyword matching to advanced Deep Learning techniques.
-* Localizer + Evidence modelling -> built a completely novel model architecture generating supporting evidence for ML predictions
 * Pioneered a novel architecture for generating supporting evidence for ML model predictions, implemented and deployed it leading to a 300% increase in business KPIs for the product
 * Engaged with customers and gathered feedback to iterate on model improvements, ensuring alignment with customer needs and expectations.
 * Conducted ML feature discovery calls with end users, resulting in the development of simple ML models that significantly enhanced product performance